Jayich-Lab/double-pass-breadboard/README.md

 We use [Devcon 5 Minute Epoxy](https://itwperformancepolymers.com/products/devcon-5-minute-epoxy/) to secure Polarizing Beam Splitters onto their mounts.
 - Note: use only a spot of glue on each corner not touching the line splitting the cube in half.
 If glue touches this line, it will seep in over the span of ~years, eventually ruining the PBS.

+### Waveplate ordering
+The first waveplate after the beginning fiber port is a quarter waveplate, and is immediately followed by a half waveplate.
+The waveplate after the AOM is a quarter waveplate.

 ### Maximizing Double Pass Efficiency
 * Place the input fiber port, adjust two mirrors until the beam is completely horizontal.
 Use a beam profiler to observe the beam far away from the fiber port to make sure that the beam is not diverging.
 This step is important to get a decent efficiency on the AOM and output fiber port.
 * Place the half wave plate, and a PBS on the beam path.